tukkek/torchlight2-AdventureMode/README.md

 - 7 dungeons
 - 7 netherrealm

-6 reward types:
+6 map reward categories, 20 reward types:

-- 11 weapons (weapons, axes and greataxes, bows and crossbows, cannons, claws, maces and hammers, pistols, polearms, shotgonnes, staves, swords and greatswords, wands)
+- 7 for armor (boots; chest armor; gloves; helmets; pants; shields; shoulder armor)
-- 7 armor (armor, boots, chest armor, gloves, helmets, pants, shields, shoulder armor)
+- 5 for weapons (bows and crossbows; cannons, pistols and shotgonnes; staves and wands; axes, claws, maces and swords; greataxes, greathammers, greatswords and polearms)
-- 3 trinkets (trinkets, belts, necklaces, rings)
+- 3 for trinkets (belts; necklaces; rings)
-- 3 vendors (vendors, enchanters, set merchants, socketers)
+- 3 for vendors (enchanters; set merchants; socketers)
 - potions
 - shrines

-For a total of 44,400 generated maps.
+For a total of 29,840 generated maps.

 # Contact and support